Visualizing Worksheet Data¶

 Charts use aggregation functions to determine a single value from multiple data points in a bucket.
 These functions are as follows:

-Snowsight provides .png file versions of charts.
+Snowsight provides PNG-formatted files of charts.